harish-aka-shivi/stocks-tracker/README.md

 # Technical choices
 - Abstract out not UI related logic to custom hooks.
 So there are hooks like useWebSocket to fetch the data
-- Code strucutre is using component/container.
-Components are logic-less react components and container are logic-fulll
+- Code structure is using component/container.
+Components are logic-less react components and container are logic-full
-- Using React's Context API for passing the feched data across the app using `DataProvider`
+- Using React's Context API for passing the fetched data across the app using `DataProvider`
 - Table Component is made using Compound Component Structure.

 Issue